GERALDKJK

 August 27, 2025 - November 16, 2025

-10 min read
+11 min read

 Introduction

 For my software engineering module assignment, my team built Eventure, a mobile-first web platform for event discovery.
 The project was part of a Smart Nation-themed assignment, where teams were challenged to build an application utilising APIs that pulled real-world data and was able to demonstrate that it delivered clear value to intended users, rather than simply displaying that information on a flat screen.
-The project ran over the course of the semester and was assessed not only on the final prototype, but also on the quality of the team’s process and deliverables throughout the semester.
+The project was assessed not only on the final prototype, but also on the quality of the team’s process and deliverables throughout the course of the semester.

 What stood out to me about this module was that it kind of pushed us straight into the deep end.
 We were expected to figure out how to design and build a full-stack application while simultaneously learning how to work through the full software development lifecycle (SDLC).
 That meant moving from requirements elicitation and analysis into design, implementation, testing, documentation, and finally a live demo.
 Fortunately, I came into the project with some prior experience from polytechnic, so I was able to approach that learning curve with a bit more confidence, and help guide and lead development within the team.